NVIDIA/framework-reproducibility/README.md

 ### TensorFlow Pull Requests

-The following pull requests (and some inidividual commits) are ones that are directly related to this project.
+The following pull requests (and some inidividual commits) are those in the TensorFlow GitHub repo that are directly related to this project.
 As we have [discovered](scripts/README.md#find-tensorflow-commits), 1.8% of all commits seem to reference, or have some relationship with, "determinism" or "deterministic".
 As of 2020-01-30, that was 1,391 commits.